Info for Parents

 6. All other students.

-The school will advertise places available through the local paper at least 1 month prior to a ballot.
+The school will advertise places available through the Facebook page and website at least 1 month prior to a ballot.
 In situations where the number of applicants exceeds the number of places available for out of zone students, selection will be done by ballot.
 If a ballot is required at our school, it will be supervised by a Justice of the Peace or a sworn member of the Police.

 Within three school days of this date, the school will send you a letter informing you of the outcome of the ballot.
 If your application has been successful, you will be asked to confirm your acceptance or rejection of the offered place within 14 days of the date on the school’s letter.
 If you do not respond within the 14 day period, the place will be offered to the first person on the waiting list established by the ballot.